tbenning/tylerbenning.com-2019/content/work-projects/ibm-loss-event-entry/index.md

 I was the team lead and user experience designer.

-Located in Toronto, our team worked remotely with the OpenPages product management and development teams (located in Massachusetts).
+Located in Toronto, our team of 4 worked remotely with the OpenPages product management and development teams (located in Massachusetts).
 I collaborated on research, lead workshops for problem discovery, user journey mapping, sketching sessions, usability testing, and project management through ’til the final stages of development.
 As a team we were usually juggling multiple projects at once.
-Loss Event Entry is 1 of about 8 projects I worked on with the IBM OpenPages team.
+Loss Event Entry is one of about eight projects I worked on with the IBM OpenPages team.
 We worked on this project over 2-3 months from initial scope to completion.

 ## Research